CueSync/cuesync.github.io/site/content/2.0/examples.md

 CueSync offers three theme options: `auto`, `light`, and `dark`, with `auto` being the default.
 The `auto` theme adapts to the user's device settings, switching between light or dark mode accordingly.

-Users can switch between these themes at any time from the Settings menu.
+Users can switch between these themes at any time from the Settings panel.

 As a developer, you can set a default theme for your users using the `theme` attribute on the `<cue-sync>` element.
 This attribute accepts the values `'auto'`, `'light'`, or `'dark'`.